-Haslinger J = 84
+Haslinger o = 84

 Moscheles-Cramer J = 92

 Czerny-Vortrag J = 76

 Czerny-Simrock J = 76

 Alard/Diémer = 152

 Speidel/Singer J = 69-72

-Kreisler/Rupp J = c.
+Kreisler/Rupp c = c.
 76

 Czerny writes: "Of a similar melodious character to the first movement.
 The triplet middle section (in D minor) should be performed in a lively and marked manner, just as, in general, many passages also require fiery, brilliant playing."
-155
+100

 - 1, 8.
 Pno, VI: Speidel/Singer mark the principal theme grazioso; Reinecke/Hermann dolce; Ganz marks espressivo at 1 but not 8. - 1-8i, 8-18.
 Pno, VI: It is unlikely that a pianist or violinist of Beethoven's time would have played the rondo theme similarly on each of its three identical appearances.
 Beethoven himself varied it substantially on its fourth and final appearance (bb.
 188ff).
 Early-19th-century performers would probably have made small modifications on the second and third statements of the theme, through rhythmical, ornamental, or dynamic variants (see the introduction to the sonata above). - 1-18, 56-73i, 112-131.
 Pno: Pianists of Beethoven's era would certainly have used overholding of notes in the broken chord accompaniment to support the beautifully expressive melody (4/a/ii).
 They might also have used sustaining pedal as an aid to this, though, interestingly, Speidel gives no suggestions, and Ganz only in 17.
 For the melody in 1-8, pianists would have employed asynchrony frequently to colour important melody notes (5/c/ii), and would surely have altered the nuance and rhythms of notes such as slurred pairs (2/b) and successive notes of equal value in 5-6 (2/b) to create lilting or perhaps even dotted rhythms.
 Interestingly, Halir removes the slurs from Beethoven's slurred-pairs and marks the notes alternatively with tenuto lines and staccato.
 In 7-8 the double-note chords might well have been swiftly arpeggiated.
 From 6-7 the <=> might elicit an increase of momentum towards and a lingering at the apex, with a return to tempo afterwards (3/b/v).
-This will very probably have caused non-alignment between melody and accompaniment.
-From 9-18 overholding of broken chords will provide resonance and the overall expression might be enhanced by swift arpeggiation of some or all chords in both rh and lh.
-The sf in 15 and 17 might inspire particularly noticeable arpeggiation or asynchrony (PT: 1/a and PT: 1/b).
+This will very probably have caused non-alignment between melody and accom-

-155 "Von gleichem melodischen Character wie der erste Satz.
+100 "Von gleichem melodischen Character wie der erste Satz.
 Der Triolen-Mittelsatz (in D-moll) ist lebhaft markirt vorzutragen, so wie überhaupt auch viele Stellen ein feuriges, brillantes Spiel erfordern."